lazara5/elox/README.md

 * Dispatch via computed goto
 * Allow calling functions with a different number of arguments than declared
 * **foreach** style loops
-* Tuples (implemented on top of arrays, Python style syntax)
+* Tuples (implemented on top of arrays, Python-style syntax)
 * Generic iterators (Java-style)
 * Tuple and iterator unpacking
 * Can call eLox functions from native code inside the VM